 |Administrative Support |

 Administrative Support, one of five divisions within the Sheriff's Office, is located in the Justice and Law Enforcement Center at 575 So.
-10th Street, Lincoln, Nebraska, and is commanded by Captain Joseph Lefler..
-The division has a staff of thirteen which includes the captain, one sergeant, one deputy, and ten civilians.
+10th Street, Lincoln, Nebraska, and is commanded by Captain Joseph Lefler.
+The division has a staff of fifteen which includes the captain, one supervisor, and thirteen civilians.

-One of the primary functions of the Administrative Support division is records processing.
+One of the primary functions of the Administrative Support Division is records processing.
 The Records Office is open to the public during normal business hours Monday through Friday, 8:00 A.M.-4:30 P.M., where copies of accident and other public information reports may be obtained at the law enforcement records desk.
-The application form for the required permit to purchase a handgun may be completed and submitted at the LSO Civil Division counter during the same times.
+The application form for the required permit to purchase a handgun may be completed and submitted at the desk during the same times.
 A nominal fee is charged for these services.
 Convicted sex offenders required to register must appear in person at the LSO/LPD Service Desk to complete the necessary documentation.
 Sex offender registrations are conducted Monday through Friday 8:00 AM to 4:00 PM.

 Criminal history record checks are available at the Sheriff's Office service desk.
 A criminal history request form is available

 for advanced download.
 For more detailed information about these records request visit the criminal history page.